open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 1. `SimpleFixedSizeExemplarReservoir`
 2. `AlignedHistogramBucketExemplarReservoir`

+By default:

-By default, explicit bucket histogram aggregation with more than 1 bucket will use `AlignedHistogramBucketExemplarReservoir`.
-All other aggregations will use `SimpleFixedSizeExemplarReservoir`.
+- Explicit bucket histogram aggregation with more than 1 bucket will use `AlignedHistogramBucketExemplarReservoir`.
+- Base2 Exponential Histogram Aggregation SHOULD use a `SimpleFixedSizeExemplarReservoir` with a reservoir equal to the smaller of the maximum number of buckets configured on the aggregation or twenty (e.g. `min(20, max_buckets)`).
+- All other aggregations will use `SimpleFixedSizeExemplarReservoir`.

 #### SimpleFixedSizeExemplarReservoir